pushexpress/pushexpress-android-sdk/README.md

 ### Step 2.
 Add the JitPack repository to your build file

-If you use Gradle [Centralized Repository Declaration](https://docs.gradle.org/current/userguide/declaring_repositories.html#sub:centralized-repository-declaration) feature (default for new projects in Androd Studio Electric Eel), in your `settings.gradle`, add the Jitpack repo to repositories list:
+If you use Gradle [Centralized Repository Declaration](https://docs.gradle.org/current/userguide/declaring_repositories.html#sub:centralized-repository-declaration) feature (default for new projects in Android Studio Electric Eel), in your `settings.gradle`, add the Jitpack repo to repositories list:

 ```groovy
 // settings.gradle (Project Settings) in Android Studio